aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 small, threshold-independent metadata.
 A progressive search can reclassify those captures against current settings without decoding every full image.
 Older FITS without those stored ratios remain eligible for direct inspection;
-database discovery rejects one if its own headers lack the required camera identity or RAW layout metadata.
-Manual upload has the camera-bound legacy fallback described above.
+when their camera headers are absent or generic, the selected database row's already validated camera binding supplies the ASI676MC identity.
+A header that explicitly identifies another camera remains authoritative and is rejected.
+The result and report disclose how many saved FITS required this legacy fallback.
 Only the purple and adjacent normal FITS selected for numerical fitting are necessarily decoded after discovery.

 Database discovery queries at most 600 newest candidate rows, then bounds grouping and staging to 200 FITS and 2 GiB.
 This prevents a large retained